halvards/httplab/README.md

 # httplab

+A lab exercise to explore HTTP caching headers.

 ## Tips

-Any password is `vagrant`

 To start the server, go to the `service` directory and run

+    [service]$ npm start

+The server will restart when any `.js` file in the `service` directory changes.

+The client test script requires BrowserMob Proxy to be running.
+To start it, either use the `proxy.sh` script in the `client` directory or run

     [client]$ npm start

+You can leave BrowserMob Proxy running between test script executions.
+However, when you want to shut it down, run

+    [client]$ npm stop

-To run the test script(s), go to the `client` directory and run
+To run the test script, go to the `client` directory and run

-    [service]$ npm test
+    [client]$ npm test

-To view a HAR file, use the `har` command
+To view a HAR file, use the `har.sh` script in the `client` directory

-    [client]$ har twfake.har
+    [client]$ ./har.sh twfake.har

-To switch keyboard control back to Mac OS, press the _left_ Command key once.

-A HTTP 1.1 cache reference is available here: [http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html)

 ## Troubleshooting